 Furthermore, we do not offer course credit for internships.
 The reasoning behind this is two-fold: first, it can enable students to be more flexible in the experiences they seek; second, it saves our students money since they are not required to be registered (and pay tuition) for the summer term.
-Our view is that the experience is what is most valuable, not academic "credit."
+Our view is that the internship experience is what is most valuable, not academic "credit."

 The overwhelming majority of Patterson School students pursue internships and our program has an exceptional track record of landing highly competitive, prestigious positions.
-In fact, many students view their internship experience as one of the highlights of their graduate education; for some it opened the door to life-long employment.
+In fact, many students view their internship experience as one of the highlights of their graduate education; for some it opened the door to life-long career employment.

-Students seeking to improve their language abilities over the summer attended Middlebury's Summer Language Institute, and the language centers at Arizona State, Indiana University and the University of Wisconsin; others studied overseas in venues as varied as China, Japan, Korea, and Jordan.
+Students seeking to improve their language abilities over the summer attended Middlebury's Summer Language Institute, and the language centers at Arizona State, Indiana University and the University of Wisconsin; others studied overseas in venues as varied as China, Russia, Japan, Korea, Mexico, and Jordan.